darshansharma/php-authentication-101/README.md

 # php-authentication-101
-Login, Logout and Registration and session implmented in this repository
+Login, Logout and Registration and session implmented for the beginners.

 ## Frontend
 HTML5, CSS3 And Vanilla JavaScript is used.